awilson90/Database-Testing/README.md

-# SQL Project - Database Testing
+# SQL - Database Testing

 ![cover](resources/images/cover.jpg)

 ## Background

-For this project, we will use six csv files with information about both former and current employees in a company to create an unified dataset and retrieve specific details about them in a simple manner.
+We used six csv files with information about both former and current employees in a company to create an unified dataset and retrieve specific details about them in a simple manner.

 ## Objective